 GCID Small Grants Fund

 Please note that awards made through any internal funding calls are not eligible for inclusion in applications for promotion.
 In order to support the development of strong applications, we encourage all potential applicants to contact the International Development Research Manager Mary Ryan for advice on strengthening their proposals.
-The full call details are available in the GCID Small Grants 2022 Highlight Notice.

-This year’s allocation of funding is intended to support two types of applications, both of which use the same GCID Small Grants 2022 Application Form.
+The 2024-25 call welcomes two types of applications, both of which use the same application form.
 Our intention is to ensure the benefits of the fund are distributed across the entire university community rather than concentrating awards with a small number of PIs.
 As such, applicants may submit a maximum of one application as Principal Investigator.
-At least 25% of the funds available are prioritized for ECR-led applications.
-Applicants must submit a fully completed application form and a completed GCID Small Grants Costing Template.
+At least 25% of the funds available are prioritized for Early Career Researcher-led applications.
+All applications must include a completed Application Form and a GCID Small Grants Costing Template.

-- Pump-Priming Activities - Teams, wherever possible working across the remit of two or more research councils (applications involving PIs or Co-Is from the College of Arts are particularly welcome) and including partners in ODA recipient countries, to collect pilot data or conduct scoping studies to support the development of large-scale research proposals addressing challenges relevant to one or more ODA recipient countries.
+- Pump-Priming Activities - Teams, wherever possible working across the remit of two or more research councils (applications involving PIs or Co-Is from the College of Arts are particularly welcome) and including new partners in ODA recipient countries, to collect pilot data or conduct scoping studies to support the development of large-scale research proposals addressing challenges relevant to one or more ODA recipient countries.
 Value: Up to £20,000.